Summer's the perfect time for night-time activities!

-Not satisfied with just daytime activities like whitewater rafting the famous Kaituna River, ziplining through an ancient forest canopy, or marvelling at our geothermal landscapes, many Rotorua tourism operators have created loads of evening experiences for you to enjoy.
-Who needs a proper bedtime on holiday, anyway?
+After you've ticked off your list of daytime activities like rafting the famous Kaituna River, ziplining through an ancient forest canopy, or marvelling at our geothermal landscapes, there's still heaps to do in Rotorua by the light of the moon.

 When Te Puia guides sneak you in through a secret passage and down a dark tunnel, you’ll feel like you’ve been given special back-stage access to this famous geothermal valley at night after the park has ‘closed’.
 In fact, the amazing thing is that if you’ve visited during the day, this new Geyser by Night tour will look and feel completely different.

 Starting at dusk and armed with a flashlight, you’ll be escorted through the park’s three kilometres of night trails that end at the world-famous Pōhutu Geyser.
 Along the way, your hosts – some who are fifth generation guides – will share the history and stories of the valley, the geothermal features, and the Māori iwi who made this spot their home 170 years ago.